ocaml/dune/doc/documentation.rst

 Documentation in Dune is done courtesy of the odoc_ tool.
 Therefore, to generate documentation in Dune, you will need to install this tool.
-This should be done with Opam:
+This should be done with opam:

 ::